Measuring Human Perception to Improve Open Set Recognition: Experiments and Results

 \textbf{Results: Other Baselines.} We also compared our method with eight other OSR methods from the literature.
 With respect to standalone classifiers, we evaluated SVM~\cite{svm} with thresholding, $P_I$-SVM~\cite{pi-svm}, W-SVM~\cite{wsvm}, and the EVM~\cite{Rudd_2018} with MSD-Net features.
 With respect to deep learning-based methods, we evaluated OpenMax~\cite{Bendale_2016_CVPR}, OSRCI~\cite{Neal_2018_ECCV}, CROSR~\cite{crosr}, and CAC-OSR~\cite{cacosr}.
 See Supp.~Mat.~Sec.~2 for descriptions of these approaches.
 For these experiments, we used the same dataset used to evaluate MSD-Net training with different loss configurations.
 As we did not heavily tune hyperparameters in our proposed approach to avoid overfitting, for a fair comparison we also refrained from doing so for all baseline methods.
 Table~\ref{tab:all_results} shows results on known samples and unknown samples from the test set for all methods, including the different configurations of MSD-Net training.

-While most of the methods only achieve performance that is only a little better than making a random choice among the 293 known classes, the different configurations of MSD-Net training achieve excellent top-1 accuracy when testing on known samples, with the proposed loss yielding the best result over the most computed metrics.
-The EVM has the highest accuracy when tested with unknown samples, but when we consider other metrics, we notice that it tends to classify everything as unknown.
+While most of the methods only achieve performance that is only a little better than making a random choice among the 293 known classes, the different configurations of MSD-Net training achieve excellent top-1 accuracy when testing on known samples, with the proposed loss yielding the best result.
+The EVM has the highest accuracy when tested with unknown samples, but when we look at the accuracy for known samples, we notice that it tends to classify everything as unknown.
 Similar to the EVM, CROSR and CAC-OSR also classify most of the samples as unknown, leading to a high accuracy when considering just the unknowns, but very poor accuracy for known samples.
-Reversing this trend, OSRCI classifies most of the classes as known, which indicates it produces high prediction scores for both known and unknown samples, but is not able to distinguish between known and unknown samples.
-SVM and OpenMax are more balanced when it comes to OSR and are reasonably accurate in detecting unknown samples.
-They also generate good F-1 scores; but like other algorithms, they failed to perform well when assigning known samples to the correct class.
-Only the MSD-Net configurations are able to maintain good performance for both novelty detection and classification of the known samples.
+Reversing this trend, OSRCI classifies most of the classes as known, which indicates it produces high prediction scores for both known and unknown samples, but is not able to distinguish between known and unknown samples, and at the same time classifying known samples into wrong classes.
+SVM and OpenMax are more balanced when it comes to OSR and are reasonably accurate in detecting unknown samples, but like other algorithms, they failed to perform well when assigning known samples to the correct class.
+Only the MSD-Net configurations are able to maintain good performance for both novelty detection and classification.

 The poor performance of the baseline approaches on the ImageNet335 OSR task was surprising.
 The most significant cause is likely dataset size.
 As emphasized earlier, OSR research tends to use a handful of small datasets with far fewer than 335 classes.
 Testing performance is known to drop when the number of classes increases~\cite{geng2020recent}.
 Further, we have intentionally curated the dataset used in this paper to provide relatively few examples per class in order to assess the impact of adding behavioral data.
 Larger-scale OSR work has made use of Tiny ImageNet~\cite{Neal_2018_ECCV, crosr,cacosr} or full ImageNet pre-training~\cite{Bendale_2016_CVPR,Rudd_2018} with access to hundreds of thousands of labeled images for training --- an order of magnitude more data than what is available in our experiments for training.
 Our proposed approach gains information from the behavioral data that partially compensates for having fewer training samples per class, which otherwise heavily degrades performance.